TheLycorisRadiata/game_unity_spoopytreat/README.md

 - "New Game" resets the scene if this wasn't the first game.
 A boolean is carried through the next iteration of the scene in order to know to load the game immediately instead of awaiting for input.
 - The F4 key allows to switch between fullscreen and windowed mode.
 It can be used both in game and in the menu.
 - The static platforms are arranged differently.
+- Candies' halo changed from blue to red.
+The reason is that the candies are actually red, and the environment is mostly green and red is the color which clashes the most with it.

 ### ISSUES
 4. **Left as is for now because it's not an actual problem:** On rarer occasions, the camera will rotate on the x axis for a bit even when the player is immobile.